To create a great city of communities, which cares about its people, its environment, and the opportunities to live, work and prosper.

 We're working with the community to recommend steps for reconciliation with Chinese people.

 Learn how we are working with diverse community sectors and organizations to support and integrate newcomers into local communities.

-Apply to light up City Hall for your community's cultural celebration or religious holidays.
+Apply to light up City Hall and the Burrard Street Bridge for your community's cultural celebration or religious holidays.

-The Mentorship Program is a joint partnership with Immigrant Employment Council of BC and is designed to help new immigrants to Vancouver find work that is relevant to their education, skills, and experience.
+The Mentorship Program is designed to help new immigrants to Vancouver find work that is relevant to their education, skills, and experience.